Google Takeout & Transfer

 Takeout has several more options.
 Map, Keep, etc....

 Takeout compresses your data into smaller blocks and you download everything to a local computer in one or more zip files.
 You will have to unzip those files to access or reuse the data.
+Zip files compress the data so it should take lass space for each type of item.
+The storage to copy the required files is only limited by the free space on your computer or external drive.

 Here's a YouTube video on how to use Takeout.
 You can pick and choose the Google data to download.
 You may have to download them over a few days depending on how much data you have.